 - 1. Employees shall contribute, through withholding of the contribution from the pay, salary, or other compensation, toward the cost of the health care benefits coverage for the employee and any dependent provided under the State Health Benefits Program at the level established by the grid pursuant to section 39 of P.L.
 2011, c.
 78, except as agreed below. - 2.
-Effective upon enrollment in the "2019 PPO" plan, employees shall contribute a percentage of salary, through the withholding of the contribution from the pay, salary, or other compensation, toward the cost of health care benefits coverage for the employee and any dependent provided under the SHBP "2019 PPO" plan.
-The rates of contribution are set forth in Appendix B of this Agreement. - 3.
-Effective upon the date that the "2019 PPO" plan becomes effective for enrolled employees, members participating in a Tiered Network Plan shall contribute a percentage of salary that is equal to 75% of the contribution rates for the PPO plan.
-The rates are set forth in Appendix B of this Agreement. - 4.
-Effective upon the ratification of this agreement, members participating in an HMO plan or HDHP shall contribute a percentage of premium.
-The rates are set forth in Appendix B of this Agreement. - 5.
+Effective upon enrollment, employees participating in the "CWA Unity Direct PPO Plans" shall contribute a percentage of salary, through the withholding of the contribution from the pay, salary, or other compensation, toward the cost of health care benefits coverage for the employee and any dependent provided under the SHBP "CWA Unity PPO" plan.
+The rates of contribution are set forth in Appendix B and may be amended only by way of reopener negotiations pursuant to section 8.4 of this Agreement. - 3.
+Employees who choose to participate in the Tiered Network Plan shall contribute a percentage of salary that is equal to 75% of the contribution rates for the "CWA Member State Employees" PPO plan.
+The rates of contribution are set forth in Appendix B and may be amended only by way of reopener negotiations pursuant to section 8.4 of this Agreement. - 4.
+Employees who choose to participate in the HMO plan or HDHP shall contribute a percentage of premium toward the cost of health care benefits coverage, through withholdings from pay, salary or other compensation.
+The rates of contribution are set forth in Appendix B and may be amended only by way of reopener negotiations pursuant to section 8.4 of this Agreement. - 5.
 The amount payable by any employee, pursuant to section 39 of P.L.
 2011 c.
 78 shall not under any circumstance be less than 1.5% of base salary that is provided for in subsection c. of section 6 of P.L.
 1996, c.
-8 (C.52:14-17.28b).

-- An employee who pays the contribution required under section 40(a) of P.L.
+8 (C.52:14-17.28b). - 6.
+An employee who pays the contribution required under section 40(a) of P.L.
 2011 c.
 78 or other contribution that exceeds 1.5% of base salary shall not also be required to pay the contribution of 1.5% of base salary under subsection c. of section 6 of P.L.
 1996, c.
+8 (C.52:14-17.28b).

-8 (C.52:14-17.28b). - 7.
-The contribution shall apply to employees for whom the employer has assumed a health care benefits payment obligation, to require that such employees pay at a minimum the amount of contribution specified herein. - 8.
-The parties agree that should an employee voluntarily waive all coverage under the SHBP and provide a certification to the State that he/she has other health insurance coverage, the State will waive the contribution for that employee. - 9.
+- 7. The contribution shall apply to employees for whom the employer has assumed a health care benefits payment obligation, to require that such employees pay at a minimum the amount of contribution specified herein. - 8.
+The parties agree that should an employee voluntarily waive all coverage under the SHBP and provide a certification to the State that they have other health insurance coverage, the State will waive the contribution for that employee. - 9.
 Active employees will be able to use pre-tax dollars to pay contributions to health benefits under Section 125 premium conversion option.
 All contributions will be by deductions from pay.